Kozea/Radicale/DOCUMENTATION.md

 3. Create Radicale configuration file as necessary

-    Create new or place existing configuration file in the `./config` directory.
+    Create a new configuration file or place an existing one in the `./config` directory.

+    **Note**: This section demonstrates only basic steps to setup Radicale using `docker compose`.
+For details on configuring Radicale, including authentication, please refer to the documentation for [Basic Configuration](#basic-configuration) or detailed [Configuration](#configuration)

 4. Start Radicale